Provence Cycling and Yoga Tour Overview

 After the Roman Empire collapsed in the 5th century, Provence was invaded and fought over for centuries.
 The Visigoths, Burgundians, the Ostrogoths, Saracens and Franks all left their mark and soon after the turn of the millennium Provence joined the Holy Roman Empire.

 Provence again prospered – Cathedrals and monasteries were built and the region’s importance in Europe grew – from around the 12th to the 14th centuries Provençal was the literary language of France, northern Spain and parts of Italy, and was the principal language of the medieval troubadours who romanticised courtly love in poems and melodies.

-Early in the 14th century the French born Pope Clement V moved the Papel headquarters from Rome to Avignon and the city and region flourished.
+Early in the 14th century the French-born Pope Clement V moved the Papal headquarters from Rome to Avignon and the city and region flourished.
 After ‘Good King René of Provence’ died, Provence became part of France in 1481, but Avignon and Carpentras remained under Papal control until the French Revolution in 1789.

 For variety and depth of culture and history you would be hard pressed to find an area anywhere in Europe as rich as Provence.

 I want to thank the Ride and Seek team for a very intimate and experiential tour.
 This is my third trip with Ride and Seek and each one exceeds my expectations.
 I’ve traveled to Provence on my own, but Ride and Seek presented a Provence that I wouldn’t have been able to discover on my own, including personal relationships with locals, hidden gems and a thorough knowledge of the culture and history.
 In addition, Ride and Seek took care of every detail including, pre-trip planning, superior bike equipment, exceptional hotels, great food and extremely attentive and personable guide.
 Ride and Seek Provence was another perfect trip for me!